JetBrains/amper/docs/src/reference/module.md

 #### `settings.jvm.test`

-`settings:jvm:test:` configures the test settings on the JVM and Android platforms.
+`settings.jvm.test` configures the test settings on the JVM and Android platforms.
 Read more about [testing support](../user-guide/testing.md).

 | Value                      | Description                                                                                                   |